splunk/splunk-operator/docs/_configuration/AppFramework.md

 The apps in the `searchApps` and `machineLearningApps` folders are deployed to the Deployer for use on the clustered search heads.
 The Deployer is responsible for deploying those apps to the search heads.

+{: .note }
-Note: The Splunk search head restarts are triggered by the contents of the Splunk apps deployed, and are not initiated by the App Framework.
+The Splunk search head restarts are triggered by the contents of the Splunk apps deployed, and are not initiated by the App Framework.

 The App Framework maintains a checksum for each app or add-on archive file in the App Source location.
 The app name and checksum is recorded in the CR, and used to compare the deployed apps to the app archive files in the App Source location.
 The App Framework will scan for changes to the App Source folders using the polling interval, and deploy any updated apps to the instance.
 For the App Framework to detect that an app or add-on had changed, the updated app must use the same archive file name as the previously deployed one.